zacchaeuschok/live-pod-migration/README.md

 # Live Pod Migration Controller

-A Kubernetes controller that enables live migration of running pods between cluster nodes using CRIU (Checkpoint/Restore In Userspace) technology.
-The system performs checkpoint operations on source nodes and restores pod state on destination nodes with minimal downtime.
+A Kubernetes-native controller that enables live migration of running pods between cluster nodes using CRIU (Checkpoint/Restore In Userspace) technology.
+The system performs checkpoint operations on source nodes and restores pod state on destination nodes while preserving process memory, file descriptors, and application state.

 ## Description